Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

-\textbf{Other Binding Affinity Datasets.} AffinDB \citep{block2006} was a major binding affinity dataset when it was proposed in 2006.
+\xhdr{Other Binding Affinity Datasets} AffinDB \citep{block2006} was a major binding affinity dataset when it was proposed in 2006.
 However, the website and affinity data have not been updated for some time.
-As of 2019, there are 748 affinity values covering 474 PDB complexes, which is severely insufficient compared to PDBbind or BindingDB.
+As of 2019, there are 748 affinity values covering 474 PDB complexes, which is significantly fewer than PDBbind and BindingDB.
 CSAR (Community Structure-Activity Resource) \citep{smith2011, dunbar2011, dammganamet2013, dunbar2013, smith2016, carlson2016} was an experimental dataset of crystal structures and binding affinities for diverse protein-ligand complexes.
 The dataset was intended for a community-wide exercise conducted by a group at the University of Michigan from 2010 to 2014, aiming to use unpublished data from in-house projects to evaluate existing protein-ligand binding affinity prediction methods.
-The CSAR dataset has inspired some of the most meaningful discussions on the methods and evaluations of binding affinity, such as those in \citep{novikov2011, koes2013, carlson2016_lessons}, and the ideas and insights from these discussions are still relevant today.
-Aside from those datasets that are no longer maintained, there are many datasets that are relevant to binding affinity in one aspect or another.
-For instance, \citet{tang2014} cite studies of bioactivity profiling of small-molecule protein kinase inhibitor by \citet{davis2011}, \citet{metz2011}, and \citet{anastassiadis2011}, each of which provides a set of measurements of binding affinity between kinase and small compounds. \citet{krivk2018} combined multiple small protein-ligand complex datasets, such as CHEN11 \citep{chen2011}, COACH420 \citep{roy2012_cofactor, yang2013_site}, and HOLO4K \citep{schmidtke2010}, for training and evaluation of binding site prediction. { As existing datasets and models fail to account for the dynamic features of protein-ligand interactions, the recently released PLAS-20K (2024) addresses this gap.
-As an extension of PLAS-5K (2022), PLAS-20K includes 97,500 independent simulations across 19,500 different protein-ligand complexes. }
+CSAR has inspired some of the most meaningful discussions on the methods and evaluations of binding affinity~\citep{novikov2011, koes2013, carlson2016_lessons}, which remain relevant today.
+Aside from these unmaintained datasets, there are many datasets that are relevant to binding affinity.
+For instance, \citet{tang2014} cite studies of bioactivity profiling of small-molecule protein kinase inhibitor by \citet{davis2011}, \citet{metz2011}, and \citet{anastassiadis2011}, each of which provides a set of measurements of binding affinity between kinase and small compounds. \citet{krivk2018} combined multiple small protein-ligand complex datasets, such as CHEN11 \citep{chen2011}, COACH420 \citep{roy2012_cofactor, yang2013_site}, and HOLO4K \citep{schmidtke2010}, for training and evaluation of binding site prediction. { CrossDocked2020 \citep{francoeur2020three}, which contains 22.5 million ligand poses docked into diverse but structurally related binding pockets from the Protein Data Bank, is also widely employed as a benchmark dataset for evaluating protein–ligand binding affinity prediction methods. } { As existing datasets and models fail to account for the dynamic features of protein-ligand interactions, the recently released PLAS-20K (2024) addresses this gap.
+As an extension of PLAS-5K (2022), PLAS-20K includes 97,500 independent simulations across 19,500 different protein-ligand complexes.
+Nevertheless, PLAS-20K remains one of the few publicly available molecular dynamics resources, and its scale is still modest compared to static datasets such as PDBbind.
+Most other MD-based datasets are either proprietary or highly heterogeneous, limiting their utility as community benchmarks.
+This scarcity of large, standardized dynamic datasets represents a key bottleneck, as models trained only on static snapshots often fail to capture critical factors such as protein flexibility, induced fit, and entropic effects.